-Tuesday 7 June 2022
+Tuesday, 7 June 2022

 Requesting Rectification of your Personal Medical File held with a Private or Public Healthcare Provider

-What can you do if you want information/data about you changed in your medical file?
+What you can do if you want information/data about you changed in your medical file?

 You are entitled to find out if there is information about you held on record, to access those records and to have them corrected if they are inaccurate.
 This applies to public and private healthcare providers.
 Data held about you must be accurate and up to date.